Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Ablation Studies

 \section{Ablation Studies}

-In this section, we conduct ablation studies to evaluate the impact of each component of our proposed approach.
-Unless otherwise noted, all experiments were conducted on the Action Genome dataset, which provides a balanced combination of class diversity and data availability.

-Table \ref{tab:ab_AG} shows the performance of our baseline model and the effect of adding each component on both single-frame predictions (R@k) and activity tracking (tR@k).
+We ablate TCDSG components on Action Genome (default dataset unless noted).
+Table~\ref{tab:ab_AG} reports incremental additions to the baseline and their impact on frame-level Recall@K (R@K) and temporal Recall@K (tR@K).

-Our results in Table \ref{tab:ab_AG} underscore the transformative impact of each component in our model.
+\ignore{ \revst{ Our results in Table \ref{tab:ab_AG} underscore the transformative impact of each component in our model.
 By incorporating dynamic queries we significantly boost single-frame recall, as the decoder adapts reference points dynamically to each frame, rather than relying on static initial positions.
 This adaptive mechanism optimizes object localization by leveraging frame-specific features, thereby enhancing precision in object detection.
 Although dynamic queries primarily focus on improving single-frame predictions, their impact on temporal recall remains indirect, as they are not explicitly designed to address cross-frame consistency.
 Nevertheless, the improved frame-level accuracy lays a strong foundation for subsequent temporal refinements.

 The Temporal Hungarian matching mechanism marks a substantial leap in tracking performance, as evidenced by the significant gains in temporal recall (tR@k).
 This innovation effectively ensures temporal coherence, reducing fragmentation in action tracklets and enabling robust tracking across video sequences.
-While there is a minor reduction in single-frame recall due to the fixed query assignment strategy, this trade-off is offset by the marked improvement in tracking consistency over time.
-The slight decline is largely attributable to query assignments occasionally defaulting to the background class, a limitation that presents an opportunity for future optimizations—such as adaptive query strategies that dynamically adjust to object motion—further harmonizing single-frame and temporal performance.
+However, we do perceive a reduction in single-frame recall due to the fixed query assignment strategy, this trade-off is offset by the improvement in tracking consistency over time.
+Our hypothesis is that this decline happens because a query might be forced to maintain an identity even when a locally better match (in terms of object detection) exists for a different query in that specific frame. } { Baseline Performance (without Temporal Matching): When our network is configured without the temporal consistency enforcement, it achieves State-of-the-Art (SOTA) performance on standard frame-level Recall@K (R@K) on AG, surpassing existing.
+This indicates the strong foundational capability of our transformer-based architecture and its adaptive query mechanism for single-frame scene graph generation.